Hi, I'm Jonathan Caridia, a New Zealand-based UI artist and designer working on video games & more. Welcome!

 I now have a much better idea of the different Unity UI tools, and will keep their specific capabilities in mind at design and even wireframe stage in future projects.
 Also keen to experiment with hybrid workflows.

-Complex things are harder to build, but are consequently more impressive.
+Complex designs are harder to build, so are consequently more impressive.
 Will keep in mind the load being passed on to the next in the pipeline and would confirm if a higher one would be a good resource allocation.
 Especially if that next person is me!

 Vector images are to my knowledge still not properly supported in Unity, probably why the ability to use them is hidden in a github extension.